rchakode/realopinsight/doc/sphinx/source/gettingtstarted/tutorial-zabbix.rst

     Start->NGRT4N Monitoring Suite->RealOpInsight Operations Console

-Then follow the steps described `here`_ to configure your environment properly.
+Then follow the steps described in the configuration manual to set up your environment properly.